Mooophy/stepper-gui-control/README.md

 stepper-gui-control
 ===================
-Stepper motor control system, using Arduino as embedded system and Qt for SCADA.
+Stepper motor control system.
+using Arduino as embedded system and Qt for SCADA.

 * screenshot
 ![pic](/Screenshot.png)